Gliz23/InfoGraphAI/README.md

 - Click generate to produce your infographic.

-- Edit thee infographic by dragging and dropping the image into the image editor below.
+- Edit the infographic by right-clicking on the image and saving it.

+- In the image editor, move to the annotation button which is at the top center of the editor and locate add image.

+- Edit to suite your style and save by ckicking on the save button on the top right corner of the Image Editor